shivani-s-m/IST687-Introduction-To-Data-Science/README.md

 # IST687-Introduction To Data Science

-This contains the coursework IST 687- Introduction to Data Science at Syracuse University
+This contains the coursework for IST 687- Introduction to Data Science at Syracuse University

 # Key Learnings